Skip to ContentHear what teens have to say about navigating grief at school.

 GRIEF SUCKS was built with generous help

-from the Experience Camps' Youth Advisory Board, pre-teens and teens who care deeply about helping the public understand how to better support grieving children.
+from the Experience Camps' Youth Advisory Board, teens who care deeply about helping the public understand how to better support grieving children.

 Click on a photo below to learn more about each YAB member.